Defjoint777/8d3e51c2-4811-4275-976c-04e3b3215998/README.md

 ## 3) Questions
-1. What advantages does using the terminal offer compared to graphical user interfaces?
+1. What advantages does using the terminal offer compared to graphical user interfaces? its allows to navigate and work faster

-2. How can terminal commands improve reproducibility in software development?
+3. How can terminal commands improve reproducibility in software development? working with the bashscripts allows u to make automation of processes.

-3. Why can it be important to understand basic terminal operations, even when working mostly in GUI environments?
+5. Why can it be important to understand basic terminal operations, even when working mostly in GUI environments?
+   Understanding Terminal command allows u to understand whats in the Background is happening.

-4. In what ways does using a terminal strengthen your understanding of how an operating system works?
+7. In what ways does using a terminal strengthen your understanding of how an operating system works? with more knowlage about how computer understand our command helps to be faster.

-5. Why might automation be easier with terminal tools than with graphical interfaces?
+9. Why might automation be easier with terminal tools than with graphical interfaces? cuz its way easyer to make automation bashscript as to automate processes in GUI

-6. How can learning the terminal help you troubleshoot problems more effectively on your computer?
+11. How can learning the terminal help you troubleshoot problems more effectively on your computer? in the debuging is important to understand how the computer interpritate our command.

 ## 4) Advice